Weak decays of triply heavy baryons in the light-front approach: Conclusions

-The research on the triply heavy baryons has just begun, and there is still a long way to go.
-As far as we are concerned, the following efforts can be made: \begin{itemize} \item As a continuation of this work, we will also investigate the other three types of transitions: the $3/2\to3/2$ case, the $1/2\to1/2$ case, and the $1/2\to3/2$ case.
-In Refs.~\cite{Wang:2017mqp} and~\cite{Zhao:2018mrg}, we respectively studied the weak decays of doubly heavy baryons for the $1/2\to1/2$ case and the $1/2\to3/2$ case.
-We found that the decay widths of the latter are approximately one order of magnitude smaller than those of the former.
-It would be interesting to investigate the weak decays of triply heavy baryons for the other cases to see whether a similar pattern holds.
-In addition, perhaps, experimentalists should first search for spin-1/2 $\Omega_{ccb}^{\prime}$ and $\Omega_{cbb}^{\prime}$ rather than spin-3/2 $\Omega_{ccb}$ and $\Omega_{cbb}$.
-All these problems are worthy of further study. \item As can be seen in Subsec.~\ref{subsec:Comparison}, large differences are introduced due to the different understanding of the model.
-Some other methods, such as the light-front quark model under the three-quark picture, and QCD sum rules, are needed to clarify these things. \item To discover the triply heavy baryons, another important reference is the lifetime.
+The road to searching for triply heavy baryons is long and arduous, but the journey of a thousand miles begins with a single step.
+As far as we are concerned, the following efforts can be made: \begin{itemize} \item As mentioned above, the $3/2\to3/2$ processes may have larger decay widths for the spin-3/2 $\Omega_{ccc}^{++}$ and $\Omega_{bbb}^{-}$.
+In addition, for the sake of theoretical completeness, the $1/2\to3/2$ processes are also worth studying.
+In Ref.~\cite{Zhao:2018mrg}, we investigated the weak decays of doubly heavy baryons for the $1/2\to3/2$ case, and found that the decay widths are approximately one order of magnitude smaller than those of the $1/2\to1/2$ case.
+One may expect a similar pattern to hold for the case of triply heavy baryons. \item There is another type of processes that we deliberately avoid because they do not have priority in experiments, but are also worth studying for the sake of theoretical completeness, that is, the $b\to c$ processes. \item As can be seen in Subsec.~\ref{subsec:Comparison}, despite all adopting the light-front approach, different literatures still yield significantly different results.
+Other methods, such as QCD sum rules and lattice QCD, are needed to clarify these things. \item In order to search for triply heavy baryons, lifetime is another important reference.
+Ref. \cite{Wang:2018utj} roughly estimated the lifetimes of triply heavy baryons, however, the contribution of the four-quark operators may play a significant role.
 We intend to make some efforts in this direction in the future. \end{itemize}